Mental Health Facilities Gwinnett County, GA

 Mental Health Facilities in Gwinnett County, GA

-Below is the full listing of mental health facilities in Gwinnett County, GA.
+Below is a listing of mental health facilities in Gwinnett County, GA.
 Many of the treatment centers also provide co-occurring mental health and addiction treatment for dual diagnosis disorders.
 Mental health centers in Gwinnett County, Georgia provide residential and outpatient treatment for various mental health issues including eating disorders such as bulimia and anorexia, panic disorders, schizophrenia, ADHD, PTSD, mood disorders, depression, personality disorders, phobias and other mental illness.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Social Empowerment Center Inc